joeellis/joeellis.github.io/_posts/2017-05-10-elixir-nested-modules.markdown

 actually compiles to something more like this behind the scenes:

 {% highlight elixir %}
-defmodule Elixir.Foo do
+defmodule Foo do
-  defmodule Elixir.Foo.CSV do
+  defmodule Foo.CSV do
     def export(file) do
       CSV.encode(file)
     end
   end

-  alias Elixir.Foo.CSV, as: CSV
+  alias Foo.CSV, as: CSV
 end
 {% endhighlight %}

 This is why my original example threw an error - when `CSV.encode(file)` is called, the auto-alias directs the app to instead look for an `encode/1` function on the `Elixir.Foo.CSV` module.

 Yet, when modules are not nested, the compiler does not create an auto-alias, so there is no confusion about which `CSV` module I'm trying to reference.

 So if you are hitting a similar error with nested modules, consider either changing the name or switching over to a namespaced module instead.